dojo/docs/dojox/treemap.rst

   groupAttrs:['continent', 'country']

-Another binding attributes available are not described here:
+Other binding attributes are available:
  * the labelAttr that binds the cell labels to a data attribute.
  * the tooltipAttr that binds the cell tooltips to a data attribute.